nvaccess/addon-datastore/docs/submitters/migratingFromAddonFiles.md

 1. [Submit the new add-on to this repository](./submissionGuide.md).
 1. Update the [community add-ons website](https://addons.nvda-project.org/) to use the new add-on ID.
 Ask for help in [nvda-addon's mailing list](https://nvda-addons.groups.io/).
-1. Consider deleting the legacy add-on submission in this repository.
+1. Consider deleting the legacy add-on submission in this repository in a separate pull request.